You Don't Know Gunma Yet: Anime

-An anime television series adaptation produced by Asahi Production aired from April 2, to June 18, 2018 on Gunma TV and Animax.
+An anime television series adaptation produced by Asahi Production aired from April 2, to June 18, 2018, on Gunma TV and Animax.
 The ending theme is "So Happy", performed by Aya Uchida.
 Crunchyroll streamed the series.

 A new "light anime" television series adaptation was announced on October 28, 2025.
-Titled You Don't Know Gunma Yet: Reiwa Version, the series is produced by AnimationID and animated by Imagica Infos and Imageworks Studio and is set to premiere in January 2026 on SKY PerfecTV!'s Tetsudō Channel.
+Titled You Don't Know Gunma Yet: Reiwa Version, the series is produced by AnimationID and animated by Imagica Infos and Imageworks Studio and aired from January 10 to March 14, 2026, on SKY PerfecTV!'s Tetsudō Channel.
 The theme song is "Jōmo Karuta ~Reiwa-ban" (Jōmo Karuta~Reiwa Version), performed by Masayuki Deguchi.
+Remow licensed the series for streaming on the "It's Anime" free ad-supported streaming television (FAST) channel on Samsung TV Plus.